 Instead, when passing FAR pointers to QB, specify -1 where you normally specify the "memory segment" and supply the FAR pointer's segment and offset in unused D%() parameter array elements.
-The following is an example of how this is accomplished for the DMA Mode 1.
+The following is an example of how this is accomplished for the DMA Mode 6.
 Assume that the array DMA% (10000) is previously declared in the \$DYNAMIC area, as described above.

 A final note on arrays.
 If you wish to erase and redimension an array during program execution, it should be declared as \$DYNAMIC.
 The REDIM statement can now change the size but not the dimensional structure.
 The ERASE statement is not necessary.
+Note that if a page-wrap occurs, you should use MODE 23 to transfer the data.